 Christmas is already around the corner.
-As the busiest and most profitable time of the year is coming close, businesses are rushing to find a great POS solution to make the most out of the holiday season.
-Acknowledging that, today’s article will focus on the comparison between 2 commonly-used POS systems: ConnectPOS and Epos Now.
+As the busiest and most profitable time of the year approaches, businesses are rushing to find a great POS solution to make the most out of the holiday season.
+Today’s article will compare 2 commonly used POS systems: ConnectPOS and Epos Now.
 The comparison will be based on the ConnectPOS and Epos Now review.

 This is an early Christmas present for business owners and operators like you!